 When choosing the furnace that is right for you, understand that buying a furnace is a lot like buying a car; any car will get you from A to B, but some cars have certain benefits and features others do not have.
 If you care to have those benefits, you pay for them, if you don’t care, then you don’t pay.
 This is analogous to furnaces, as any furnace will heat your home, but some do so with certain benefits you may or may not care to have.
 It’s up to you what features (if any) you value and which furnace you think you’ll be satisfied with.
 Hopefully the outline above helps you make an informed decision!

 The furnace market is not static, it is slowly evolving to offer new features.
 One of the market trends is toward increased efficiency.
-The manufacturers are now offering some single stage furnaces with more electrically efficient fan motors.
-There is a push toward increased efficiency on all appliances, as (politics aside) the amount of energy we as a species generate from fossil fuels begins to impact our climate, with climate scientists expressing serious concerns for our collective well-being over coming decades.
+As of July 3rd, 2019, the manufacturers are now required by the Federal Government to produce all of their furnaces with more electrically efficient fan motors.
+This means single stage and two stage furnaces no longer utilize alternating current fan motors as described above, they now use direct current fans, as the variable speed furnaces have for many years.
 Another market trend is toward more comfort features.
 If you aren’t in an immediate need for a furnace, be sure to check back, because as new features arrive, we’ll be updating this article.